-- Plantains: Select ripe plantains since they are sweeter and will caramelize as they cook in a skillet.
+- Plantains: Select ripe plantains since they are sweeter and will caramelize more easily.

-- Oil or Ghee: Use neutral oil with a high smoking point or ghee to fry the plantains.
+- Oil or Ghee: Use neutral oil with a high smoking point or ghee if you decide to fry the plantains.

 - Marinade: Flavor the plantains with a sweet and spicy marinade brimming with shallots, fresh ginger, lemon juice, and warm spices like cayenne powder, ground nutmeg, salt, black pepper, and a crushed Maggie bouillon cube.